 After making the choice to become a truck driver, your next big decision is where to go to truck driving school.
 After all, this one decision will directly affect your success within the field for years to come so it should be one you consider thoroughly.
-The following are seven tips you should keep in mind as you select your truck driving school:
+The following are seven tips keep in mind when choosing a truck driving school:

 Before you apply to truck driving school, do your research.
 Ask a lot of questions.
 If you know of anyone who is a professional truck driver who has had success in the career field, ask them their opinion.
 What kind of schools do they feel are best for driver training?
 In addition, look through the training instructions and the curriculum each school you are considering offers.
 While each state has it’s own CDL rules, get a head start on what is coming as part of your schooling and training by reading the Arizona Commercial Drivers License CDL manual.
 This will give you an idea of what is to come.

 2.)
 Decide Between Private Truck Driving Schools and Paid Training Programs

 There are two main types of truck driving schools, those being private truck driving schools or paid training programs.
 Paid training programs like Knight Transportation pay you while you gain your Class A Commercial Drivers License and during your extended training.
 Private truck driving schools mean you pay up-front to learn the skill and they don’t necessarily place their students in built-in jobs.
 This can be good or bad for you as a student, depending on your long-term goals.
 Paid training programs are usually cheaper because they come with on-the-job placement.
 In essence, you agree to learn with them, train with them, and then drive for them, at least for some time before moving to another company or on with your career.
 The private school option allows you to have the freedom to work wherever you want for whatever company you want, but it is usually the more costly option, and there is no guarantee of a job upon graduation.

 3.)
 Ask if There is a Comprehensive Training Program